Bradley-svg/GB-Heat-Pump-App-V1/docs/ingest-security.md

   - `X-GREENBRO-SIGNATURE` with an HMAC-SHA256 digest of the canonical string `${timestamp}.${rawBody}`.
 The HMAC key is the **SHA-256 hash** stored in `devices.device_key_hash`.
-- Requests exceeding 256 KB are rejected with `413 Payload too large`.
+- Requests exceeding 256â€¯KB are rejected with `413 Payload too large`.
 - Replay protection: timestamps more than `INGEST_SIGNATURE_TOLERANCE_SECS` (default 300s)
   away from the worker clock are rejected.